Aynom/Ekman-spiral/README.md

 vii.Determine the x-direction (real) and y-direction (imaginary) components of the complex W vector

-III.
-Program files and their tasks
+3. Program files and their tasks

 i.  main.f90 :